VxMxPx/mysli/packages/mysli/util/curl/doc/README.md

 ## License

-The Mysli External jQuery is licensed under the GPL-3.0 or later.
+The Mysli Util cURL is licensed under the GPL-3.0 or later.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by